One Campus, One Book

 The Campus Common Reading unites students and the entire Notre Dame community in a shared exploration of a significant work of fiction or non-fiction.

-During summer orientation, every incoming undergraduate student received a copy of The Cellist of Sarajevo, Notre Dame's 2012 selection, which will be explored in their required IDS-100 course, Perspectives on Education and Culture.
+During summer orientation, every incoming undergraduate student received a copy of Breaking Night, which will be explored in their required IDS-100 course, Perspectives on Education and Culture.
 Upper level and graduate students are also encouraged to participate in the Common Reading and may be required to read the book for some of their classes.
 Throughout the year, coursework and extra-curricular events will draw from the subjects and themes explored in the work.

 Common Reading Program at NDMU